zio/zio-cli/docs/options.md

 id: options
 title: "Options"
 ---
 The `Options` data type models command-line options.
 Contrary to arguments, options are named, position-independent parameters passed to a command-line program that modify its behavior.
 Note that the user must specify the name of the option just before its content.
 As an example, the Git CLI has a command named `git checkout` that allows changing between different development branches.
-It allows different options that modify the functionality of the command like option `quiet`.
+It has different options that modify the functionality of the command like option `quiet`.
 This option allows suppressing feedback messages.
-This option can be specified in the following manners:
+It can be specified in the following manners:
 ```
 git checkout --quiet
 git checkout -q
 ```
 Both `--quiet` and `-q` refer to the same option. `-q` is the alias of `quiet`, a shorter form of the option.
+Note that the alias is preceded only by `-`.

 In **ZIO CLI**, Options are represented by instances of class `Options[_]`. `Options[A]` is a description of the process of constructing an instance of `A` from a valid input of the CLI.
 It is not yet a specified option for the CLI.
 In other words, an instance of `Options[A]` defines a collection of valid commands and a way to construct a value `A` from them.